Real Guatemala to Costa Rica

 Meals Included: Dinner

-Take advantage of a free day to discover the island.
-Perhaps take a hike up to the summit of either the Concepcion or Maderas volcanoes, but be warned, at 1700 and 1394 metres above sea level respectively, these are serious volcanoes and the treks are no walk in the park.
+Take advantage of a free day in this bucket list location to discover the island at your own pace.
+Maybe hike to the summit of Maderas volcano – but be warned, at 1394 m above sea level, this trek is no walk in the park.
 You might prefer to splash around in the natural springs, soak up the sun on the shore or check out the island's petroglyphs (ancient rock carvings).
-If you like watermelon, coffee, banana and citrus fruits then Ometepe is the place for you, plantations abound, you’ll have loads of delicious fresh food to feast on.
-In the evening, head to Los Ramos, an indigenous community situated right in the middle of the island’s volcanos, for a cooking class.
-Learn traditional techniques used to make Nicaraguan dishes like nacatamales (a dough-based snack often filled with meat and steamed in banana leaves) before sitting down to a meal together.
+If you like watermelon, coffee, banana and citrus fruits, this is the place for you as you’ll have loads of delicious fresh fruit to feast on.
+Tonight, head to Los Ramos – an Indigenous community in the middle of the island’s volcanos – for a cooking class.
+Learn traditional techniques used to make Nicaraguan dishes like nacatamales (a dough-based snack often filled with meat and steamed in banana leaves) before sitting down for a meal together.

-Ometepe - Ojo de Agua natural spring (entrance fee) - USD25
+-Ometepe - Ojo de Agua natural spring (entrance fee)

 Location: San Juan del Sur

-Today you’ll take the two-hour journey (by ferry and public bus) to San Juan del Sur, a laidback surf town on Nicaragua’s south-west coast.
-Though the beach that lines the town’s horseshoe bay itself isn’t particularly great for swimming, you don’t need to travel far to find beautiful golden beaches with year-round waves.
-Go on an orientation walk with your leader and then enjoy free time to acquaint yourself with this fun little town.
-Tonight, you’ll be sleeping in style under the cover of a tepee!
-Connect with nature in these cosy dens and fall asleep to the sound of the ocean.
+Today you’ll journey by ferry and public bus to San Juan del Sur – a laidback surf town on Nicaragua’s southwest coast.
+Though the beach that lines the town’s horseshoe bay isn’t particularly great for swimming, you don’t need to travel far to find beautiful golden beaches with year-round waves.
+You’ll have some free time today to acquaint yourself with this fun town.

 Enjoy a free day exploring San Juan del Sur’s colourful coastal scenery.
-If you’re feeling active, San Juan del Sur has plenty to offer.
-You might like to rent a surfboard and spend the day riding the waves at nearby beaches like Playa Maderas or Playa Marsella, alternatively, head south to La Flor beach reserve, where it’s possible to see olive ridley, hawksbill, leatherback and green sea turtles nesting between July and November.
-A huge statue of Christ (the largest in Central America) sits atop a cliff above the bay – why not hike to the top for spectacular views of the town and Pacific.
-In the evening, the city boasts a variety of greats bars and restaurants where you can share a meal with the group.
+You might like to head south to La Flor beach reserve, where it’s possible to see olive ridley, hawksbill, leatherback and green sea turtles nesting between July and November.
+A massive statue of Christ (the largest in Central America) sits atop a cliff above the bay, so why not hike to the top for spectacular views of the town and the Pacific.
+In the evening, the city boasts a variety of great bars and restaurants where you can share a meal or a few drinks with the group.

-San Juan del Sur - La Flor Beach Reserve - Free
+-San Juan del Sur - La Flor Beach Reserve

 Location: Monteverde